Emma-Havens/frog-pond/README.md

 # frog-pond
 A chill top down Unity game of a frog trying to eat flies in a pond that is constantly changing.
 Strong focus on assets.
+To run, open Frog Pond/Assets/Scenes/SampleScene.unity